NMVRodrigues/otolith_detection/README.md

 ## Description

 Docker is still not working for now, but all dependencies are in the requirements.txt file.
-After that is done simply  run either the `app.py` or `main.py` file to start. `main.py` is just a simple script that runs and support both single image and batch upload. `app.py` is a simple gradio app that only supports single image upload.
+After that is done simply  run either the `app_X.py` or `main.py` file to start. `main.py` is just a simple script that runs and support both single image and batch upload. `app_X.py` are a set of simple gradio / streamlit / etc apps.
+Gradio only supports single image inference, while streamlit will support batch upload.

 ## Weights